typedb-osi/typedb-jupyter/README.md

 Close a connection with:

 ```
-%tql -c <connection name>
+%typedb -k <connection name>
 ```

 for example:

 ```
-In [7]: %tql -c database_2@222.222.222.222:1729
+In [7]: %typedb -c database_2@222.222.222.222:1729

 Out[7]: Closed connection: database_2@222.222.222.222:1729
 ```

-If the currently selected connection is closed, a new one must be manually selected.
-Using `-k` instead of `-c` will also delete the database.
+If the currently selected connection is closed, a new one must be manually selected before queries can be executed.
+Using `-x` instead of `-k` will also delete the database.

 ## Executing a query

-Run a query against the database using the selected connection with:
+Run a query against a database using the selected connection with:

 ```
-%tql <tql>
+%typeql <typeql string>
 ```

 or

 ```
-%%tql <multiline tql>
+%%typeql <multiline typeql string>
 ```

 For example:

 ```
-In [8]: %tql match $p isa person;
+In [8]: %typeql match $p isa person;

 Out[8]: [{'p': {'type': 'person'}},
    ...:  {'p': {'type': 'person'}}]
 ```

 ```
-In [9]: %%tql
+In [9]: %%typeql
    ...: match
    ...:   $p isa person,
    ...:   has name $n,